Misogyny in rap music: Hyper-Masculinity

-Scholars note that hip-hop aesthetic and sound often emphasizes hyper-masculinity.
-Since the genre's emergence in the 1980s, Hip-Hop has been frequently been associated with masculine imagery.
-Scholars have linked early representations of masculinity in hip hop to social and economic conditions in areas such as the South Bronx.
+Scholars note that the hip-hop aesthetic and sound often emphasizes hyper-masculinity.
+Since the genre's emergence in the 1980s, hip-hop has been frequently been associated with masculine imagery.
+Scholars have linked early representations of masculinity in hip-hop to social and economic conditions in areas such as the South Bronx.
 As the genre expanded, some studies suggest that its masculine ideals increasingly incorporated sexist and homophobic themes.
-Researchers describe Hip Hop as a largely Homosocial space where pressures to display masculinity have intensified over time.
+Researchers describe hip-hop as a largely Homosocial space where pressures to display masculinity have intensified over time.
 Some scholars argue that certain artists use sexual, misogynistic, and homophobic lyrics to affirm masculine identity within the genre.
-One documentary explores mannerisms and ideologies among mainstream Hip Hop culture.
+One documentary explores mannerisms and ideologies among mainstream hip-hop culture.
 The film also discusses how associations with violence can reinforce stereotypes of Black men.

 Some scholars claim rap's misogynistic lyrics contribute to cultural tolerance of sexual assault, with one writing that they add to the "perpetuation of rape culture and rape myth acceptance".
 Under this perspective, rap music promotes and reflects rape culture, defined by one author as, "a complex of beliefs supporting a continuum of threatened violence against women that ranges from sexual remarks to rape itself".
 Some researchers interpret "gangsta rap" as a cultural expression of artists' lived experiences, rather than solely structurally-oriented factors.

-Sociologist Elijah Anderson links the treatment of women in hip hop culture with troubled gender relations in inner-city Black and Latino communities.
+Sociologist Elijah Anderson links the treatment of women in hip-hop culture with troubled gender relations in inner-city Black and Latino communities.
 In an ethnographic study of inner-city Philadelphia neighborhoods, Anderson found that young men in Black/Latino neighborhoods attempt to raise their social status and self-esteem by demeaning and exploiting women.
 Anderson writes that "[in] many cases the more the young man seems to exploit the young woman, the higher is his regard within the peer group".

+The "Hyper-Masculine" image portrayed by Gangsta rap also normalized violence and popularized that ideology to children in the 90s.
+A good example is Tupac Shakur.
+“Tupac was constantly in the media limelight- for the revenue he generated selling millions of records and for the chaotic gangsta life he led.
+He was arrested a number of times for assault and was charged with sexual abuse, for which he was sentenced to four and a half years in prison (though he was bailed out shortly after).
+(Iwamoto, Pg.
+44)”.
+Regardless of his criminal history, people still saw Tupac as an idol and his actions were glorified by the public, enforcing the idea that being a violent and overly masculine person was a good thing.